 Ben Alman – Creator of Grunt

 Node.js comes with a package manager that allows applications to be installed and updated called npm .
 We use npm to install Grunt and Gulp.
-We will cover the exact syntax for installing our task runners in Part 2 of the article.

 Once they have been installed, we then need to configure them.
 Both Grunt and Gulp rely heavily on configuration files to know what they are going to do and when to do it.
 These configuration files are the main interaction point for the developer and the task runner.
 We write these files early on in the project lifecycle, and then we let the task runner do the “grunt” work.
 Getting comfortable writing these config files accounts for most of the learning curve for task runners.